 The latest fad in the world of protein is the whole organic grass-fed thing.
 This has spawned a number of companies, whose big hook is the fact that their whey has been sourced exclusively from cows fed on a diet of just grass (this in itself is somewhat debatable).
 Prices for grass-fed powders are high, but the principle behind it is certainly an ethical one and definitely worth considering; that is until you are given all of the facts.

-The idea behind whey protein from grass fed cows is to provide you with a clean end product, free from antibiotics, pesticides, steroids and growth hormones.
-Sounds legit so far and you’d be forgiven for thinking it was.
+The idea behind whey protein from grass fed cows is to provide you with a clean end product, free from antibiotics, pesticides, steroids etc. Sounds legit so far and you’d be forgiven for thinking it was.
 We should probably point out at this stage, our whey is actually sourced from a mixture of grass and grain-fed; it just depends on what’s available and since grass-fed (or grass-finished to give the correct name) is in much shorter supply, a combination is quite often the norm in the USA and Canada.

 Antibiotics, Hormones and all that stuff…

-No one wants to drink a cocktail of antibiotics, pesticides and hormones, so it’s completely understandable that more and more are questioning the source of the milk and the benefits of a grass fed supply.
+No one wants to drink a cocktail of antibiotics and pesticides, so it’s completely understandable that more and more are questioning the source of the milk and the benefits of a grass fed supply.
 But is it all it’s cracked up to be?
 Sure, buying organic, grass fed milk, cheese and yoghurt has its benefits; most notably the higher levels of vitamin E, conjugated linoleic acid and omega 3 essential fatty acids, but these benefits are NOT passed on to whey protein powders (there may be slightly higher amounts of these in a grass-finished concentrate, but not an isolate).

 When it comes to steroid hormones, as long as your whey protein powder has zero fat (isolates such as Primal26 & Primal26 PRO), then there will be no presence of steroid hormones (as they store only in the fat portion of the whey), with any amounts in other products being so miniscule (if any), they won’t even trigger a reading.
 It is important to note, that even for the smallest amounts sometimes found in the native milk, none of the above mentioned will alter the molecular structure of the whey during processing and none should actually make it into the bag/tub of protein you’re buying, providing your whey comes from a reputable manufacturer.